Patients

 In a sense, they have.
 Domingos carried the weight of living with an untreated cleft lip for 48 years.

-Making his way to the Operation Smile medical mission site in Quelimane, Mozambique, Domingos didn’t know what to expect.
+Making his way to the Operation Smile medical program site in Quelimane, Mozambique, Domingos didn’t know what to expect.
 He never knew that surgery could repair his cleft, so all he had was a faint hope that his neighbors and village headman were correct, and that a poster he quickly glimpsed could be the start of a new life.

 “My neighbors and headman came to me a month ago and told me about this opportunity.
 I thought to myself, ‘Is this actually possible?’”
 Domingos said.